homchom/recode/README.md

 # CodeUtilities
-CodeUtilities is a mod created specifically for DiamondFire by members of the community.
+CodeUtilities is a mod created specifically for DiamondFire by members of the community which aims to provide Quality of Life features.
 You can report issues on [our discord](https://discord.gg/gA5KJEtmJ6).